skycoin/services/hardware-wallet/Project-advancement.md

 * The first time the device is plugged in it displays a "Storage failure detected message" that disapears the next time the device is connected.
 The text message has to be changed for "Storage not initialized, please restart".
 * The Storage structure in storage.c still contain fields copied from trezor code base that we are not using anymore.
 * the "MAGIC" four letters used by the bootloader to recognize skycoin firmware are still: TRZR, should be changed for SKCN or SKYN
+* When the device is waiting for a Pin code it waits forever until the PIN code message arrives [see this issue](https://github.com/skycoin/services/issues/135)

 ## Integration with the skycoin web wallet